mavenlink/brainstem-js/README.md

 ### StorageManager

-The `Brianstem.StorageManager` is in charge of loading data over the API, as well as returning already cached data.
+The `Brainstem.StorageManager` is in charge of loading data over the API, as well as returning already cached data.
 We recommend setting one up in a singleton App class.

 	class Application
 	  constructor: ->